 First thing’s first…

 There are a few essential items you need when you’re looking for podcast equipment.
-Here’s a short list:
+And when we get asked "what podcast equipment do I need?" here’s a short list that we recommend:

 1. A microphone